ruiruigaoh/uspto_EDA/README.md

 **Main datasets:**
 - Cancer Moonshot Patent Data (available for download from the USPTO website [here](https://www.uspto.gov/ip-policy/economic-research/research-datasets/cancer-moonshot-patent-data))
 - Patent Examination Research Dataset -- 2022 release (available for download from the USPTO website [here](https://www.uspto.gov/ip-policy/economic-research/research-datasets/patent-examination-research-dataset-public-pair)).
-The specific data files that you'll want to download from the 2022 release are:
+The specific data files used in my analysis from the 2022 release are:
     - `application_data.csv`
     - `correspondence_address.csv`
     - `all_inventors.csv`